Frequently Asked Questions

 A 5% pay rise in 2026 may not feel like 5% in your pocket.

-It is known as the "60% Tax Trap."
+This is the "60% Tax Trap."

-For the fiscal year 2026/27, Scotland has increased its Starter Rate (£16,538) and Basic Rate (£29,527) thresholds by 7.4% to help low earners.
-Middle-income earners (£40k–£50k approximately) would face a "double squeeze": 42% Scottish Higher Rate and 8% National Insurance in the UK.
-We use 2026/27 Scottish tables to be very accurate in pinpointing your situation.
+In 2026/27, Scotland raised its Starter Rate (£16,538) and Basic Rate (£29,527) thresholds by 7.4% to help lower earners.
+But middle-income earners (£40k–£50k) face 42% Scottish Higher Rate plus 8% National Insurance.
+Our calculator uses 2026/27 Scottish rates for accuracy.

 How could the benefits be improved?